 You probably cringed just a little when you saw the title of this article.
-You put time, energy, money, love, and the utmost care into your hair, so it is NOT easy to watch it fall out.
+You put time, energy, money, and love into your hair, so it is NOT easy to watch it fall out.
 To make matters worse, you probably watch this happen every single day.
 It’s enough to make you lose your mind!

-But before you lose your mind, stop and take a deeeeep breath.
+But before you do, stop and take a deeeeep breath.
 All is not lost!
 (Literally.)
 Odds are, your shedding is perfectly normal.
 And in this blogpost we’ll tackle the whole issue of hair loss, including the differences between shedding, hair loss, and alopecia.
 We’ll explain the causes of each and how to address them.

 First things first: SHEDDING IS NORMAL.
 Most people shed between 50 and 100 hairs on a normal day, which is part of the life cycle of hair.
 Each individual strand grows for a while before shifting into the shedding phase.
 Once a hair strand falls out, a new one will grow in.
 This cycle is normal (and there's nothing you can do to save a hair that’s ready to fall out.)